apparena/docs/docs/api/050-structure.rst

 In order to create new apps it is crucial to know the mechanics working in the background.

 At the foundation of every application is a project.
 Projects serve as the central entry point for a collection of version varieties, which occur over the course of a development.
-Every version contains everything the application needs to operate, from configuration entries which define fundamental application functionality over information entries framing it in its web context.
+Every version contains the information an application needs to operate, from configuration entries which define fundamental application functionality to information entries framing it in its web context.
 Translations are found there as well as the languages in which the project is available.

 The distinctive versions of a project hold the entirety of customization options your customer has at his disposal to individualize his web appearance.
 It may contain